 Where are you really from: Race, Identity and Power in the U.S. and France

 As a long-time ally of the United States, France has played an integral role in its development.
 France has had its share of race problems of its own, seen most prominently through the Algerian War (1954-1962) and lingering racism against people of North African descent that largely populate the banlieues, or suburbs.
-The war prompted a silence that was only sort of broken recently, by French president François Hollande, who acknowledged the war's brutality, but didn't really apologize.
+The war prompted a silence that was only sort of broken recently, by French president François Hollande, who acknowledged the war's brutality, but didn't apologize.
 Immigration has always been a hotbed issue in France, but it is especially now more important in preparation for their 2017 presidential election.
 On the other hand, Americans have a little less time to figure out new policies as the "changing of the guards" is decided next week.
 Even so, Paris was (and still is) a destination for African-Americans.
 James Baldwin, Langston Hughes, and Ta-Nehisi Coates, all found inspiration on French turf.

 You may know Coates as the National Book Award-winning author of Between the World and Me.
 But Coates has also had a history struggling to learn French, as he told us at the opening reception of Festival Albertine last night.
 He just returned from Paris after a year-long writing fellowship, and there, had various interactions with African-Americans.
 He used his research to help curate the 3rd annual festival of the famed French-English bookstore housed by the French Embassy in New York City.